Pushkar1199/reunion/README.md

 | demo3@gmail.com|demopassword|
 API Endpoints

-POST /api/authenticate should perform user authentication and return a JWT token.
+POST /api/authenticate should perform user authentication and return a JWT token.<br/>

-INPUT: Email, Password
+INPUT: Email, Password<br/>
-RETURN: JWT token
+RETURN: JWT token<br/>
-➡️ **NOTE:** Use dummy email & password for authentication.
+<br/>➡️ **NOTE:** Use dummy email & password for authentication.
 No need to create endpoint for registering new user.
-➡️ **NOTE:** After authenticating please add Token as a bearer token and than only below API's will work POST /api/follow/{id} authenticated user would follow user with {id}
+<br/>➡️ **NOTE:** After authenticating please add Token as a bearer token and than only below API's will work
+POST /api/follow/{id} authenticated user would follow user with {id}

 POST /api/unfollow/{id} authenticated user would unfollow a user with {id}